 4. I-A, II-C, III-B, IV-D

-4. Which of the following situations is the example of violation of the Principle of ‘free and fair election’?
+4. Which of the following situations is the example of a violation of the Principle of ‘free and fair election’?

 1. A candidate openly supports reservation on the caste basis and gets overwhelming support of the voters of a particular caste.